Providence/Stoughton Line: COVID-19 pandemic

 Substantially reduced schedules were in effect from March 16 to June 23, 2020.
 Service changes effective November 2, 2020, shifted some peak service to off-peak, providing 60-minute all-day headways between Providence and Boston.
 Reduced schedules were again put in effect on December 14, 2020.
 As part of a schedule change on January 23, 2021, Sunday morning Boston–Providence service began operation for the first time since the New Haven era.
 On February 26, 2021, South Attleboro station was temporarily closed due to structural deterioration.
 Full service was restored on April 5, 2021.
 As part of that schedule change, all Providence/Stoughton Line trains began stopping at Ruggles station after an additional platform there was completed.
 Additionally, the final Providence-bound train on weekdays began stopping at Forest Hills station to provide a transfer to a shuttle train to Needham.
 During the closure of the Orange Line from August 19 to September 18, 2022, additional Providence/Stoughton Line trains stopped at Forest Hills.
 One of these trains – a midday Providence outbound – continued to stop after September 19.

 Daily ridership reached 17,648 in October 2022 – 69% of pre-COVID ridership.
 On October 2, 2023, the last evening Stoughton-bound train began operating via the Fairmount Line – the first such service since 2004.
 South Attleboro station reopened with limited weekday service – three northbound and four southbound trains – on May 20, 2024.
 All weekend service and some weekday service began stopping at Readville station to provide timed transfers with Franklin/Foxboro Line trains operating over the Fairmount Line.
+Daily ridership was 19,068 by 2024.